HavocsCall/Another-Smalltime/README.md

 ### Need Help?

-If something's not working right, or you've got other questions or comments, feel free to hit me up on the [Discord](https://discord.gg/foundryvtt) (@unsoluble#5084), or file a [ticket](https://github.com/unsoluble/smalltime/issues).
+If something's not working right, or you've got other questions or comments, feel free to hit me up on the [Discord](https://discord.gg/foundryvtt) (@HavocsCall), or file a [ticket](https://github.com/HavocsCall/AnotherSmalltime/issues).